Bertrand Visage

 He was a Professor of Literature in France for 3 years before moving to Italy to teach French literature for 2 years at the University of Catania in Sicily and afterwards at Naples Eastern University.
 Following a 2 years residence at the French Academy in Rome at the Villa Medici, he returned to Palermo, Sicily as a cultural attaché at the French Embassy.
 From 1987 to 1992 he taught French literature at the University of Rome and at the University of Naples.

-His novels Tous les soleils and Angelica were both set in Sicily.
+His novels Tous les soleils and Angelica are both set in Sicily.
 Tous les soleils won the Prix Femina in 1984 and Angelica the Albert Camus Prize in 1988.